 Can My Child with Autism Attend School?

-Every child has the right to appropriate education.
+Every child has the right to get appropriate education.
 “According to the Individuals with Disabilities Act of 1990, your child deserves access to a ‘free and appropriate’ education funded by the government, whether it be in a mainstream or special education classroom.”
 Children with autism should get a training and they can attend school with inclusion programs.
 Be aware of your child’s legal rights on the topic.

 - Typical Characteristics of Autism Spectrum Disorder